talonhub/community/README.md

     - All help-related commands are defined in misc/help.talon and misc/help_open.talon
 2. `help alphabet` will display the alphabet
 3. `command history` will toggle a display of the recent commands
-4. `format help` will display the available formatters with examples.
+4. `help format` will display the available formatters with examples.
 5. Many useful, basic commands are defined in https://github.com/knausj85/knausj_talon/blob/master/misc/standard.talon#L36
     - `undo that` and `redo that` are the default undo/redo commands.
     - `paste that`, `copy that`, and `cut that` for pasting/copy/cutting, respectively.